Sigmapitech/area-techno-tester/considerations/mobile-kotlin/README.md

 ## Conclusion

-While Kotlin with Android Studio is the official route for Android app development, it doesn’t suit our group.
+While Kotlin with Android Studio is the official route for Android app development, it doesn't suit our group.
 The steep learning curve, resource-heavy tools, and Android-only limitation outweigh the benefits.
-The ease of creating an APK was a highlight, but overall this tech wouldn’t be usable given our requirements.
+The ease of creating an APK was a highlight, but overall this tech wouldn't be usable given our requirements.